 Scenario 2: Now let's reverse roles.
-Student B will be the manufacturer this time.
-They receive your model and think it would be better if the speakers were closer to one another.
-They want your opinion on where the small speakers should be, and ask you to "follow" their screen:
+You will be the manufacturer this time, with your partner being the client.
+You receive your partner's model and think it would be better if the speakers are close to one another.
+You want their opinion on where the speakers should be, and ask them to "follow" your screen:

 e.
 "Following" means watching your partner's screen live.
-Go back to your own model.
-To do this, double-click on their icon, the "B" in the upper-right hand corner of the screen.

-Once this occurs, your screen will highlight with a colorful border, and you will be able to see their screen live!:
+Open your partner's model from the Documents Page - you can find it easily by selecting the team name on the left hand side.
+Your partner will double-click you icon in the upper-right hand corner of their screen.
+Take a look at their screen - their screen is highlighted with a colorful border, and they can see your screen live!
+This is how their screen should look like:

 - f.
-Your partner will be changing the speaker position.
-They found the optimal position and complete the change.
-Feel free to unfollow them afterwards by clicking anywhere in the graphics area, and view the model by yourself. - g.
+Go to the transform feature that moved the small speaker in place.
+Change the x-translation to -3.5827 in.
+Throughout the process, your partner's screen should look exactly the same as your screen. - g.
 "Following" is very helpful when you want to see the process and steps your teammates take in making changes to your shared model.
 To learn more about it, go here: https://cad.onshape.com/help/#realtimecollaboration.htm